Association for Environmental & Outdoor education

 AEOE strengthens environmental education in California by connecting providers, building professional expertise, and championing environmental literacy and outdoor learning.

 The Association for Environmental and Outdoor Education (AEOE) is a nonprofit organization whose mission is to strengthen environmental education in California by connecting providers, building professional expertise, and championing environmental literacy and outdoor learning.
 Founded in 1954 as one of the first associations for outdoor educators in the nation, we are now the state affiliate of the North American Association for Environmental Education (NAAEE), the largest network of environmental education (EE) providers in the world.
 Environmental education is “the education we need for the world we want.”
 AEOE was established to provide a space for educators to connect, establish a supportive community, and share best practices for teaching about the outdoors and the environment.
 We envision a world where every young person lives in a healthy community with access to meaningful learning experiences outdoors.
-Our efforts are focused in the following areas:

 We believe that everyone has the right to the physical, social, emotional, and academic benefits of learning outdoors.
 As the professional association for environmental and outdoor education in California, AEOE provides programs and practitioners with the tools, resources, and expertise to ensure that future generations are equipped with the skills, knowledge, and experiences necessary to develop lifelong connections to the natural world and the commitment to sustain it.

 The logo of AEOE is the oak tree, and this symbol captures the spirit of our organization.
 The oak tree represents our community's efforts to cultivate the seeds of knowledge and understanding in young people; we hope that the seeds we sow will grow into positive actions for a healthy environment for all.
 The diversity of oak trees throughout California are highly important to its first peoples, and in many cultures acorns are considered the "staff of life."